Siziksu/blog/content/post/2019-06-09-backing-up-and-restoring-the-linux-configuration.md

 +++
+type = "post"
-title = "Backing up and restoring the Linux configuration" description = "This post will explain how to backup the Linux configuration (dconf keys)." date = 2019-06-09T12:56:50+02:00 categories = ["linux"] tags = ["linux", "dconf", "backup"] image = "images/architecture-building-contemporary-258846.jpg" edit = 2019-06-14T02:29:48+02:00 draft = false
+title = "Backing up and restoring the Linux configuration" summary = "This post will explain how to backup the Linux configuration (dconf keys)." date = 2019-06-09T12:56:50+02:00 categories = ["linux"] tags = ["linux", "dconf", "backup"] image = "images/architecture-building-contemporary-258846.jpg" edit = 2019-06-16T13:08:48+02:00 draft = false
 +++
 Linux stores the configuration and settings in a `dconf` database that consists of a single file in binary format.
 The format is defined as `gvdb` (GVariant Database file).
 It is a simple database file format that stores a mapping from strings to GVariant values in a way that is extremely efficient for lookups.